 The RavenCast interviews challenge “us vs. them” thinking with new perspectives on the issues that divide us.
 Hear from knowledgeable guests and join live with your questions and comments.
 Can’t join live?
 Watch or listen to the recordings at your convenience.

-Check back for our next RavenCast which will be occur after Thanksgiving.
+Check back for our next RavenCast which will occur after January 8.

 Adam Ericksen interviews Danielle Kingstrom and Matthew Distefano regarding their upcoming book, Naked and Known, where they explore ways to restore intimacy, appreciation, and sexiness to committed relationships.

 Adam Ericksen spoke with Suzanne Ross, the co-founder of the Raven Foundation, to discuss her book, The Wicked Truth about Love: The Tangles of Desire.

 “transforming: The Bible & the Lives of Transgender Christians” with Austen Hartke – Thursday, January 24, 2019

 Austen Hartke’s book, “transforming: The Bible & the Lives of Transgender Christians,” offers insights for congregations and the public regarding biblical passages about transgender individuals.
 Adam Ericksen led this lively interview.

 Adam Ericksen sat down with Carolyn Helsel to discuss her latest book “Preaching about Racism.”
 They asked is preaching about racism helpful and determined some helpful ways to use the Bible to preach about racism.

 Thanksgiving and Apocalypse with Adam Ericksen and Lindsey Paris-Lopez – Thursday, November 15, 2018